 How do you make sure what you are building fits the needs and expectations of your market?

-You must iterate, test then ’rinse and repeat’ – build your product in meaningful bite-sized chunks so that testing and feedback can be gathered and actioned on a ongoing basis during the build.
+You must iterate, test, rinse and repeat – build your product in meaningful bite-sized chunks so that testing and feedback can be gathered and actioned on an ongoing basis during the build.

 Be ‘open and agile’ to change and don’t be afraid to pivot.
-Some of the best ideas come at the intersection of two mediocre ideas.
-There are a lot of stubborn product owners who have cost themselves lots of time and money due to inflexibility.
+Some of the best ideas come when you’re stuck in the middle of two mediocre ideas.
+Don’t be stubborn – inflexibility only costs time and money.

 Building a great product is only half the battle.
 Finding your audience, converting them and continuously improving your key numbers are what separates the contenders from the winners.

-Use it or Lose it – Be ruthless with features and content.
-If its not working, change it or get rid of it.
-Headspace and real estate is valuable and you don’t want to clog it up with fluff.
+Use it or lose it – Be ruthless with features and content.
+If it doesn’t work, change it or get rid of it.
+Headspace and real estate is valuable and you don’t want to waste it.

 You or someone in your team needs to be continually considering how digital products and communications could improve how you work or your customer’s experience of working with you.